 Virtus Interpress is committed to serving the needs of authors, funders, institutions, and other stakeholders and can use alternative Creative Commons licenses on request.
 Send queries to info[at]virtusinterpress.org.

 The author has the right to post and update the article on a free-access e-print server using files prepared and formatted by the author.
-Any such posting made or updated after acceptance of the article for publication by Virtus Interpress should include a link to the online Virtus Interpress platform with journal article abstract.
-In all cases, the appropriate bibliographic citation and notice of the Virtus Interpress copyright credit must be included.
+The appropriate bibliographic citation in case of such deposits is recommended.

 Identification and prevention of research misconduct